tabkram/execution-engine/docs/TraceableEngine.md

 ## Advanced Configuration

-The `TraceableExecution` class provides flexibility for advanced configurations, including custom trace options and narratives.
+The `TraceableEngine` class provides flexibility for advanced configurations, including custom trace options and narratives.
 Explore the class methods and options for a more tailored usage.

 ## Examples